puja809/puja809/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on PL/SQL
+- 🔭 I’m currently working in PL/SQL and JavaScript.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
+- ✍️ I'm working on minor projects related to Python & Web Development.
-- 👯 I’m looking to collaborate on github
+- 👯 I’m looking for collaboration on GitHub.
 - 🤔 I’m looking for help with coding skills improvement
 - 💬 Ask me about debugging
 - 📫 How to reach me: Send a mail to pujachatterjee809@gmail.com or connect me [here](https://www.linkedin.com/in/puja-chattopadhyay-1a3035181/).
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love weight lifting
+- ⚡ Fun fact: I love weight lifting.